How the TBL Travel Risk Score Works (PPRR)

 What it usually means: Generally travel-ready with routine buffers.

 What to do next: Proceed, but harden the trip.
-Do Predict + Protect first, and build a simple Rescue plan.

 What it usually means: Some friction expected, usually manageable with planning.